Why are the Monthly Active Rows for Salesforce mostly used by the history tables?

 With MAR-based pricing, you don’t pay multiple times for updates on the same row in the same month.
 It doesn’t matter how many times a row is updated in a month.
 Other popular row-based pricing models, such as monthly synced rows, would charge you multiple times in that situation.
 Fivetran does not.

 With history tables, each change is a new row with a new unique ID.
-There's never an ID which gets updated which does not count as an additional active row.
+There's never an ID that gets updated which does not count as an additional active row.